To-be-the-best-CSE403/CSE403-To_be_the_best-back/README.md

 ## Installation

-Provide instructions on how to install and set up your project.
-Include any dependencies or prerequisites.
 * Prerequisites: Must be using Google Chrome and have access to the [Chrome Web Store](https://chromewebstore.google.com/)
 * Installation:
   * Step 1: Install the ToBeTheBest Extension on the [Chrome Web Store](https://chromewebstore.google.com/) (Not yet available)